Thank you for subscribing

 RACV

-Choosing a cooling system for your home can leave you hot and bothered.
-There’s a wide variety of devices and systems available to help you keep your cool when temperatures climb, from inexpensive desktop fans to state-of-the art air conditioning units you can control from your phone.
+Choosing a cooling system for your home involves several key factors to ensure efficiency, comfort and cost-effectiveness.
+There’s a wide variety of devices and systems available to help you keep cool when temperatures climb, from inexpensive desktop fans to state-of-the art air conditioning units that you can control from your phone.
 But which is best for your home and individual circumstances?

-Whether you want to chill a large space, cool a single room, or need help to stay safe during a heatwave, here are the pros, cons and costs of the most common cooling appliances on the market.
+Whether you want to cool a large space or a single room, or need help to stay safe during a heatwave, here are the pros, cons and costs of the most common cooling appliances on the market.

 Air conditioners

-Air conditioners have come a long way in recent years in terms of energy efficiencyMaking your home more energy efficient can also save you money long-term and increase resale value.
+Air conditioners have come a long way in recent years in terms of energy efficiency.
+By making your home more energy efficient you have the chance to save money in the long term.

 When choosing a new system, be sure to check its Energy Star Label: the more stars, the cheaper the running costs.
 If you have rooftop solar panels, you can even run the air conditioner during the day using power generated from your roof, without running up your power bills.